 Why Do Freelance Writers Need Plagiarism Checkers?

 Actually, it is quite easy to make mistakes.
-If you write an article based on another author and don’t quote it correctly or don’t leave a record of the author’s property, that’s plagiarism, even if it’s unintentional.
+If you write a piece based on someone else’s article and don’t quote it correctly or don’t leave a record of the author’s property, that’s plagiarism, even if it’s unintentional.

 You need to make sure you’re not taking other people’s ideas while documenting, researching, and developing a topic.
 Always give the appropriate attribution to the authors your research focused on.
 Even when you’re recycling your own content, it may be considered self-plagiarism if you’re not citing the sources.

 In addition, beyond the ethical issue, it’s harmful to plagiarize because search engines will penalize your website for this practice.
 When it comes to the internet, posting duplicate content on multiple sites hurts your overall SEO efforts.
 Google will punish your site and it won’t appear in the SERPs.

 In fact, plagiarism affects your SEO in the following ways:

 - When targeting link metrics (authority, reliability, anchor text, etc.) search engines cannot determine if the information is on a single page or multiple pages.

 - When ranking search results, engines have trouble deciding which entry is the most relevant.

 - The indexing of your website is compromised because engines lose time searching for duplicate pages, articles or blogs.